 Specific regulation regarding the context of the communication as well as the technical ways of filling has been issued.

-In addition to the above, please note that starting from 1 January 2021, as a consequence of implementing in Italy of provision of article 14a of the Directive 2006/112/EC, if a taxable person facilitates, through the use of an electronic interface such as a virtual market, a platform, a portal, or similar means, distance sales of mobile phones, gaming consoles, tablet PCs, and laptops:
+Starting from that date, if a taxable person facilitates, through the use of an electronic interface such as a virtual market, a platform, a portal, or similar means,:

-- imported from third territories or third countries whose intrinsic value does not exceed EUR 150, and/or
+- distance sales of goods imported from third territories or third countries whose intrinsic value does not exceed EUR 150, and/or

-- carried out within the European Union by a taxable person not established in the European Union towards a person who is not a taxable person,
+- distance sales and local sales of goods carried out within the European Union by a taxable person not established in the European Union towards a person who is not a taxable person,

 the taxable person who facilitates the supply shall be deemed to have received and supplied those goods oneself.